soulhakr/activerow-gs/README.md

-    // you can set header column setting at table initialization AR.t('sheet 1', {headerColumnStartIndex:1, headerRowIndex: 2}).where(name: 'tom');
+    // you can set header column setting at table initialization ActiveRowService.getTable('sheet 1', {headerColumnStartIndex:1, headerRowIndex: 2}).where(name: 'tom');

     // you can set

 ## Contribution

-Patch welcome!
-If you have question, please ask me at github issues.
+Patches welcome!
+If you have any questions, please ask me at github issues.

 ## Copyright